-While the ACA is increasing insurance coverage for millions of women, estimates show that more than 5.7 million women will remain uninsured and eligible for breast or cervical cancer screenings through the NBCCEDP.
-In response to the implementation of ACA, CDC has been working to expand activities that will increase population level screening rates, while continuing to provide screening services to the most vulnerable who continue to be program eligible.
+While the Affordable Care Act increased insurance coverage for millions of women, estimates show that more than 5.7 million women will remain uninsured and eligible for breast or cervical cancer screenings through the NBCCEDP.
+Since the implementation of ACA, CDC has been working to expand activities that will increase population level screening rates, while continuing to provide screening services to those who continue to be program eligible.
 The NBCCEDP, with a network of over 11,000 primary care clinics, is uniquely positioned to work with health systems to implement initiatives that increase screening among both the newly insured and those who remain un- and under-insured.